Skip to content

 Allow-list vs. deny-list semantics

-Country codes are case-insensitive and validated at construction — a typo like "USA" throws immediately rather than silently never matching.
+Country codes are case-insensitive and validated at construction, so a typo like "USA" throws immediately rather than silently never matching.

 Unknown countries